 <Directory /usr/share/phpmyadmin> Options FollowSymLinks DirectoryIndex index.php AllowOverride All . . .

-After you’ve added this line you can save and exit the file.
+After you have added this line, you can save and exit the file.

 sudo service apache2 restart